-If you’re in search of the perfect Berlin itinerary for your upcoming trip, this guide has you covered!
-I’ve pulled together an easy, day-by-day guide to show you exactly how to plan your time in Berlin.
-Make the most of your trip by covering the city’s highlights in 2 days.
+If you’re in search of the perfect 2 day Berlin itinerary for your upcoming trip, this guide has you covered!
+If you’re visiting for the first time and have two days in Berlin, I’ve pulled together an easy, day-by-day guide to show you exactly how to plan your weekend in Berlin.
+Make the most of your city break in Berlin, Germany by covering the city’s highlights and exactly what to do in Berlin in 2 days.

 There are a number of super duper chic boutique hotels in Berlin that are reasonably priced compared to other major European cities.
-My top pick is Das Stue for its location, modern vibe, and cool decor.
-Another less expensive option is Sir Savigny, where the rooms are the perfect mix of hip and elegant.
+Here are my recommendations for the best places to stay for first time visitors to Berlin:

 If you prefer to rack up hotel points, the Berlin Marriott is well-located near Potsdamer Platz, and is only a 15 minute walk from the Brandenburg Gate.